-The District Wide Survey is a consultation exercise that takes place every two years.
-The survey is carried out to measure people's satisfaction with the Council and its services.
+The 'district wide survey' is a consultation exercise that takes place every two years.
+The survey is carried out to measure people's satisfaction with the council and our services.

-The survey consists of approximately 1000 residents from across North Hertfordshire.
-Residents are consulted by telephone interview.
-Interviews are carried out by independent professional consultants.
+The survey consists of approximately 1,000 residents from across North Herts.
+Residents are consulted by telephone interview carried out by independent professional consultants.

-Respondents are asked whether they are satisfied with services like waste collection, street cleaning and planning and asked for their views on the leisure and car parking facilities provided, among others.
-Residents are also asked their opinion on how well the Council is being run and on the information we provide.
+Residents were asked whether they were satisfied with services such as waste collection, street cleaning and planning, and asked for their views on the leisure and car parking facilities provided, among others.
+Residents were also asked their opinion on how well the council is being run and on the information we provide.

-At the end of the telephone interviews, respondents were asked if they would be willing to become one of our Citizens Panel members.
-The Panel are regularly contacted by the Council to take part in shorter survey exercises.
+At the end of the telephone interviews, respondents are asked if they would be willing to become one of our Citizens' Panel members.
+The Panel is regularly contacted by the council to take part in shorter survey exercises.
 There is no obligation to take part in any surveys and residents can opt-out at any time.
-ORS captured the details of residents who wished to become Panel Members and securely passed these onto the Council.
-The Council will only use Panel member details for the purpose of contacting them about surveys, focus groups and other research.
-For further details please visit the Citizens Panel page.
+ORS capture the details of residents who wish to become Panel members and securely pass these onto the council.
+We will only use Panel member details for the purpose of contacting them about surveys, focus groups and other research.
+For further details please visit the Citizens' Panel page.

 For further details of how we use your data please refer to our Corporate Privacy Notice.

 Key findings from previous district wide surveys can be found below.